andrereus/andrereus/README.md

-### Hi, I'm André 👋 a Full Stack Web and App Developer
+### Hi, I'm André 👋 a software engineer and designer.

 ### Latest websites